Public Meme Token Launches 7Th Presale Round Merging Memes And Rwas

 Obtaining BNB: In order to buy PMT, it is necessary to obtain an amount of BNB to swap with the project's token.

-Accessing the PMT dApp: It will be necessary to visit using Google Chrome or the browser within MetaMask.
-At this point, people will connect their wallets and click“Buy PMT.”
+Accessing the PMT dApp: It will be necessary to visit href="" rel="nofollow" target="_blank" publicmemetoke using Google Chrome or the browser within MetaMask.
+At this point, people will connect their wallets and click "Buy PMT."

 Swapping BNB for PMT: After entering the desired value, it is possible to execute the swap with no taxes applied.